andm/TextSiri/README.md

 Configuration
 ---

 When you first run TextSiri it will create a new file for you called **config.cfg**.
 All of the bot's behavior can be changed from here.
-This is also where your bot's modules' configuration stays.
+This is also where the configuration for your bot's modules stay.
 Keep it safe!

 Modules
 ---

 All of the modules that I have created can be found [here](http://github.com/mission712/textsiri-modules).
 Simply throw them in the **modules** directory.
-They will automatically create their configuration files, and you may change them while the bot's running (Feature of the *Reload* module).
+They will automatically create their own configuration files, and you can change them while the bot is running (this is a feature of the *Reload* module).

 License
 ---